dwdc/aws-nvme-postgis2_95/README.md

 Note: Library configurations are tuned for running Mapbox / OpenMapTiles settings.
 Reconfigure for other systems if needed.

-Package prebuilt for Amazon Linux 4.4.41-36.55.amzn1.x86_64.
 For mismatch kernel script will try to reconfigure / remake the package.

 For user running SSD / NVMe enabled instances, see AWS instruction for mounting. http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html